-I’ve written about the importance of protein for everyone, and that I recommend (along with MANY other well respected professionals) getting 1 gram per pound of lean mass to 1 gram per pound per day.
+I’ve written about the importance of protein for everyone, and that I recommend (along with MANY other well-respected professionals) getting 1 gram per pound of lean mass to .8-1 gram per pound per day.

-For many people this seems a like a lot, and it can be.
+For many people, this seems like a lot, and it can be.
 So here are some ideas on how you can easily up your protein intake to help with your fat loss and muscle gain goals.

 What formula should I use?

 Most people can use 1 gram per pound of body weight.
-If your body fat is over 30-40%, this is when I would consider using the one gram per pound of fat-free mass.
+If your body fat is over 30-40%, this is when I would consider using the one gram per pound of fat-free mass OR 1 gram per pound of Target Body Weight (the weight you are trying to get to in the next year).

 Either get your bodyfat tested by a professional (DEXA is the best) or use a visual chart.